-Jackie Davis is an actor, director and choreographer working primarily on the east coast.
+Jackie Davis is an actor, director and choreographer working in theater, film and television primarily on the east coast.
 She can be seen as abolitionist, Susan Robbins in Columbia Pictures' Film, Little Women.
-Notable theatre directing credits include Race, Ruined, and For Colored Girls Who Consider Suicide When the Rainbow is Enuf.
+Notable theatre directing credits include Paradise Blue, Ruined, and For Colored Girls Who Consider Suicide When the Rainbow is Enuf.
 Zoom directing projects include Paradise Blue, for Gloucester Stage Company and the world premiere of Songs of a Caged Bird, produced by Rites and Reason Theatre.
+Notable roles: Benevolence, black odyssey; Gertrude, Hamlet; Agnes, Bug.
 Notable choreography projects include The Wiz and Caroline or Change.
-Intimacy work: “References to Salvador Dali Make me Hot.”
-Jackie is involved in all three disciplines, theater, television and film.
-She was most recently seen on stage in Trinity Repertory Company's production of A Tale of Two Cities.
+Intimacy work: “References to Salvador Dali Make me Hot"; "Incels and other Myths", "Gift of an Orange.

 Jackie is on staff with Trinity Repertory Theatre's Education Department as a Teaching Artist.
 She is a Master Teacher for their Young Actors Summer Institute (YASI).
 She is also part of the Movement Faculty for the Brown/Trinity MFA Program;